fxm90/dev-notes/README.md

 ## #29 - Encapsulation
-🚪 Always try to make as many properties and methods private as possible.
-Other classes don't not need know how a specific algorithm is implemented.
-Furthermore, this avoids side-effects due to unwanted changes on properties.
+🚪 When working on a continuously evolving code base, one of the biggest challenges is to keep things nicely encapsulated.
+Having clear defined APIs can really help to avoid sharing implementation details with other types and therefore prevent unwanted side-effects.

-Did you know, that even notification receivers can be marked as private?
+Even notification receivers or outlets can be marked as private.

 ```swift
 class KeyboardViewModel {